amitness/NearU/README.md

 * [Wit.ai](http://wit.ai)

 ### Local Development
-To install these interactives on your local machine:
+To install these project on your local machine:
 * Clone this repository to your local machine.
 * In the directory where you placed the cloned repo, create a virtual environment for Python and project dependencies in a directory called "venv":
 ```shell